MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/service-request-support.md

 For issues with running an app, provide a [minimal repro app](/troubleshoot/power-platform/power-apps/create-and-use-apps/minimal-canvas-app-repro) for canvas apps, or a [vanilla repro solution](/troubleshoot/power-platform/power-apps/create-and-use-apps/vanilla-model-driven-app-repro) for model-driven apps.

 > [!IMPORTANT]
-> The goal of a good service request is to include enough information so that anyone can reproduce the issue on their own device.
+> The goal of a good support request is to include enough information so that anyone can reproduce the issue on their own device.
 >
 > If you can show that the bug is a Power Apps bug instead of an app bug, with a minimal or vanilla repro app, Microsoft can resolve it swiftly.
-Without these repro apps, the resolution might be delayed or the service request might not be accepted.
+Without these repro apps, the resolution might be delayed or the support request might not be accepted.

 #### Exceptions